Integrating BullPhish ID with INKY

 BPID emails are delivered via SMTP.
 Without proper recognition, INKY may flag these emails as suspicious.
 By default, INKY analyzes all incoming emails and flags suspicious content to protect users.
 However, BPID simulation emails are safe and intended for training purposes.

 Without proper configuration, INKY may incorrectly classify these emails as threats.
-The integration resolves this by enabling INKY to recognize BPID simulation emails by IP address and email headers, so emails are processed correctly.
+The integration resolves this by enabling INKY to recognize BPID simulation emails using DKIM verification and IP addresses, so emails are processed correctly.

 When users report a BPID test email as phishing, they see a “Congratulations!
 You spotted a test email” message, reinforcing training outcomes.